cozy-labs/cozy-desktop/README.md

 and/or your desktop.
 It replicates your files on your hard drive and apply changes you made on them on other synced devices and on your online Cozy.

+**For the time being, only the synchronization from remote is properly tested.
+If you want to try the two-way synchronization, add `--two-way` to the `sync` command.**

 ## Workflow

 ```
 cli.coffee add-remote-cozy http://url.of.my.cozy devicename /sync/directory

-# The first time (or whenever you want to fetch large amount of remote changes)
-cli.coffee sync --initial

 # Else
 cli.coffee sync